Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 \subsubsection{Training details}

-\paragraph{Reflection-aided decision-making.} As demonstrated in previous works \citep{yao2022react,yao2023retroformer,shinn2023reflexion}, generating reflection is helpful for improving the decision-making performance, which inspires us to incorporate reflection in RL to improve the performance.
-We combine the idea of reflection with both stages of our proposed pipeline.
+\paragraph{Reflection-aided decision-making.} As demonstrated in previous works \citep{yao2022react,yao2023retroformer,shinn2023reflexion}, generating reflection is helpful for improving the decision-making performance, which inspires us to incorporate reflection in RL.
+We combine the idea of reflection with both SFT and RLFT.
 Specifically, we first assume access to an independent reflection model $R$ to generate reflections before the policy model $\pi_\theta$ makes decisions.
-Upon observing state $s$, $R$ generates the reflection $R = R(s)$ which possibly includes analysis of current situation and plans of the next steps.
+Upon observing state $s$, $R$ generates the reflection $R = R(s)$ which possibly includes analyses of current situation and plans of future steps.
 Then, the policy model generates the action after taking both $s$ and $R$ as inputs.
 The reflection model $R$ is independent of $\pi_\theta$: it can be either a local, pretrained language model, or a publicly-hosted LLM such as GPT-4 or Gemini \citep{geminiteam2023gemini}.
 One illustration can be found in \Cref{sec:illustration_radm}.